ICarly (video game)

 iCarly (or iCarly: The Game) is a 2009 party video game loosely based on the TV series of the same name.
-The Wii version of the game was developed by Blitz Games, while the Nintendo DS version was developed by Human Soft.
+The Wii version of the game was developed by Blitz Games, while the Nintendo DS version was developed by Human Soft, with Activision publishing and Nintendo licensing both versions.
 The game was released in North America for the Nintendo DS on October 27, 2009, and for the Wii on October 20, 2009.
 Both versions were also released in Europe and Australia on November 6, 2009.

-A sequel, iCarly 2: iJoin the Click!, was released for the Wii and Nintendo DS on November 16, 2010.
+The game received a standalone sequel titled iCarly 2: iJoin the Click!, which was released for the Wii and Nintendo DS on November 16, 2010.

 Development and release

 In May 2009, Activision announced they had partnered with Nickelodeon to create an iCarly game for the Wii and Nintendo DS to be released in fall of that year.
 The game was released in October 2009, with David Oxford of Activision Publishing describing it as "an energetic gameplay experience that is non-stop entertainment" and Steve Youngwood of Nickelodeon saying it would "tap[...] into kids' creativity to provide them with endless fun."